Data-Centric Foundation Models in Computational Healthcare: A Survey: Foundation Models in Healthcare

 \subsubsection{Adapting via parameter-efficient fine-tuning (PEFT)}

 PEFT methods have been applied to adapt FMs to medical tasks.
 For instance, Dutt et al.~\cite{dutt2023parameter} demonstrate that PEFT methods significantly outperform full fine-tuning of FMs in data-limited scenarios for medical image classification and text-to-image generation tasks.
 Gema et al.~\cite{gema2023peft-llama} propose a two-stage PEFT framework to adapt LLaMA~\cite{touvron2023llama} to a broad range of clinical tasks.
 In this work, the first stage applies LoRA~\cite{hu2021lora} to fine-tune LLaMA on clinical notes, building Clinical LLaMA-LoRA, a clinical FM; the second stage again applies LoRA to adapt the clinical FM to downstream tasks.
-They also demonstrate that LoRA, among major choices of PEFT methods, works ideally for the clinical domain adaptation.
 Similarly, Van Veen et al.~\cite{van2023radadapt} apply LoRA to fine-tune T5 models~\cite{raffel2020t5,lehman2023clinical-t5} for radiology report summarization.
 They also apply LoRA together with in-context learning for clinical text summarization tasks, showing improved performance over human experts~\cite{vanveen2023clinical}.